 “When drivers set out on the road, the last thing they expect is to be the victim of an accident, especially a single-vehicle accident.
-Additionally, this often comes with the shock of loved ones,” says Joe and Martin, one of South Carolina’s top law firm’s personal injury attorneys, who can contact by clicking on joeandmartin.com.
+Additionally, this often comes with the shock of loved ones,” says John Bales, one of Florida ‘s top law firm’s personal injury attorneys, who can contact by clicking on johnbales.com.
 “When this kind of tragedy strikes, it is important that the victim and their loved one get the answers they need and any justice in terms of liability that is warranted.”

 Canzoneri was married for 20 years to James Canzoneri.
 He only mentioned to the press that the two had been married this long and that they have three sons together: Jack who is 12, Nicolas who is 15 and James Jr. who is 18.
 The press has not spoken to the children or heard anything about what they have to say.